 Growing up, my parent's made our costumes.
 We always had great costumes.
 It was one time in life where I felt like I was in with the in-crowd.
 Being someone else, in an impeccable, well crafted way beat that plastic super hero every time.
 My parent's also liked making us a set...mouse and cheese or Princess Leia, Darth Vader and a Jawa.
 I was also once a baby bottle.
 And don't imagine anything easy...this was foam core and pantyhose wonder.
 I have no idea how I even got to school with that thing.

 Oh, and after three years of the Monkey Costume...we finally got first place in the costume contest last night.
 It was pretty fun.
-Oscar was crying and tired, so it was a quick acceptance, but nice.
-We gave the ribbon to Sam, since it really was his costume first.
+LM was crying and tired, so it was a quick acceptance, but nice.
+We gave the ribbon to BB, since it really was his costume first.
 But, shouldn't it have been for me???

 Was a Slug.